katerinanavab/webdocs/docs/unit01/notes103.md

 In the previous lesson, you learned how to write the HTML that determines how a web page is structured.
 The next step is to make that structure look good with some *style*, which is exactly what CSS is for.
 In the next few lessons, we're going to focus on what we believe are some foundational CSS concepts, things that everyone should know from the beginning — whether they are just starting out or need a refresher.

-### Lesson overview

-This section contains a general overview of topics that you will learn in this lesson.
+General overview of topics that you will learn in this module:

 - Add styles to HTML with CSS.
 - Understand how to use the class and ID attributes.
 - Add styles to specific elements using the correct selectors.

-### Basic syntax
+### Basic Syntax

 At the most basic level, CSS is made up of various rules.
 These rules are made up of a selector (more on this in a bit) and a semicolon-separated list of declarations, with each of those declarations being made up of a property–value pair.